Euskotren 300 series

-The Euskotren 300 series is an electric multiple unit (EMU) train type operated by Euskotren in the Basque Country, Spain from 1990 to 2018.
+The Euskotren 300 series was an electric multiple unit (EMU) train type operated by Euskotren in the Basque Country, Spain from 1990 to 2018.

 History

 The 12 trains were delivered to Euskotren in 1990.
 They were built by CAF, with the exception of the non-driving cars of the 308 to 312 units, which were built by Babcock & Wilcox.
 They substituted the 3500 series trains on the Topo line.
 Due to the number of tunnels on that line, the trains were equipped with an emergency exit on the front.

 Three of the trains (310, 311 and 312) were used on Euskopullman services.
 The Euskopullman was a limited express service that run from Bilbao to Hendaye from 1998 to 1999.
 The trains operating it had less seats, and they were fitted with tables and a bar.
 They were the only trains in Euskotren's fleet equipped with toilets until 2008, when some 200 series trains had toilets installed.

 After the opening of the Bilbao metro in 1995, 200 series trains were gradually introduced on the Topo line.
 Thus, 300 series EMUs were relocated to the Urdaibai and Txorierri lines.